EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 implemented here, and you can find the best of them in this nice package.

-But the point here is that it doesn't need dozens of new modules installed or upgraded.
-It's just a single module in pure Perl that you can even install in your application tree.
-This is a huge advantage if you're dealing with a legacy application which uses an old Perl tree and you want to play safe.
+But the point here is that it doesn’t need dozens of new modules installed or upgraded.
+It’s just a single module in pure Perl that you can even install in your application tree.
+This is a huge advantage if you’re dealing with a legacy application which uses an old Perl tree and you want to play safe.

-So, if you're starting from scratch, go with Mojolicious.
-It lets you prototype fast and doesn't let you down later.
+So, if you’re starting from scratch, go with Mojolicious.
+It lets you prototype fast and doesn’t let you down later.

 However, starting from scratch is not always an option.
-Actually, it's a rare opportunity.
-There's a whole world of legacy applications and they generate real money every day.
-It's simply not possible or even desirable to throw away something that works for something that would do the same thing but in a "cooler" way.
-In ten years, the way we're coding will look old anyway.
+Actually, it’s a rare opportunity.
+There’s a whole world of legacy applications and they generate real money every day.
+It’s simply not possible or even desirable to throw away something that works for something that would do the same thing but in a “cooler” way.
+In ten years, the way we’re coding will look old anyway.

 ### Interchange

 Wait.
-Isn't [Interchange](https://www.interchangecommerce.org) an old e-commerce framework?
-Yes, it's not exactly a generic web framework, on the contrary, it's a specialized one, but it's still a framework and you can still do things in a maintainable fashion.
+Isn’t [Interchange](https://www.interchangecommerce.org) an old e-commerce framework?
+Yes, it’s not exactly a generic web framework, on the contrary, it’s a specialized one, but it’s still a framework and you can still do things in a maintainable fashion.
 The key is using the so-called action maps: